National Apricot Day (January 9)

 Apricots are hardy, easy to preserve, and packed with nutrients.

-The trees can grow up to 45 feet tall.
-These small fruits are rich in Vitamin A, iron, calcium, and fiber, making them both delicious and healthy.
+Apricot trees can grow up to 45 feet tall, and the fruit is rich in vitamin A, iron, calcium, and fiber.

 Top 5 Facts About Apricots